Extradition Order (band)

-Extradition Order are a band from Warrington, England, now based in London.
+Extradition Order are a British band from Warrington, England, now based in London.

 The band were originally made up of school friends from the North West of England; lyricist and guitarist Alastair Harper, keyboardist Matthew Bergin, bassist Nicholas Boardman and drummer Mark Davies.
 Mark Davies left for Colombia in 2009 and long-term drum lender and friend Radhika Aggarwal took the drum seat.
 Subsequently, long-time Paul Hawkins collaborator Jeremy Walton joined after a string of substitute appearances resulted in his formal ascension into the band's ranks.

 Having previously released several homemade EPs, their debut single "Penetrate" came out on I blame the parents, on 8 June 2008.
 Their debut album Since The Bomb Dropped was released 28 September 2009.
 Both single and album were produced by Ian Button.